 Vietnam 2-Week Tours & Itineraries

 This tour takes you around the major highlights of Vietnam, but along the lesser-traveled paths.
 Visit the coastal regions of Northern Vietnam that still remain unknown to many visitors.
-Get immersed in Vietnamese history in Hue, and experience a different side to popular Hoi An by being a local for one day.
-And of course, visit bustling Hanoi - the capital of Vietnam - which seamlessly blends the old and new.
+Get immersed in Vietnamese history in Hue, and experience a different side of popular Hoi An by being a local for one day.
+And of course, visit bustling Hanoi—the capital of Vietnam—which seamlessly blends the old and new.

 This two-week odyssey includes visits to some of the most historic cultural sites not only in Vietnam but in Cambodia, too.
 Beginning in Vietnam, you'll tour the capital of Hanoi, cruise along gorgeous Hạ Long Bay, and visit the UNESCO World Heritage river town of Hội An.
 After a stop in Ho Chi Minh City (formerly Saigon), you'll jet off to Cambodia and tour the largest religious temple site in the world: Angkor Wat.

 This packed two-week itinerary includes all the highlights of Vietnam from south to north.
-Beginning in Ho Chi Minh City, you'll tour the historic metropolis once known as Saigon plus take a river trip up the Mekong Delta—and that's just the beginning.
-The rest of the trip combines sightseeing in Hanoi and the river town of Hội An plus cruising the jade-green waters and towering green islands of Hạ Long Bay.
+Beginning in Ho Chi Minh City, you'll tour the historic metropolis once known as Saigon, plus take a river trip up the Mekong Delta—and that's just the beginning.
+The rest of the trip combines sightseeing in Hanoi and the river town of Hội An, as well as cruising the otherworldly jade-green waters and towering green islands of Hạ Long Bay.

 On this family itinerary, you'll pair the diversity of Vietnam and the cultural treasures of Cambodia.
 Over two weeks, experience classic sites including the charming streets of Hanoi, cruising the impressive Halong Bay, strolling the markets of bustling Ho Chi Minh City, and exploring the palatial and mysterious Angkor Wat temple complex in Siem Reap, Cambodia.
 Your trip goes beyond guided tours allowing you many chances to get to meet locals in villages, take cycling through the countryside, and learn how to cook traditional foods.